google/earthengine-catalog/docs/simple_edits.md

 * Updating a broken URL
 * Changing a description of a property or band

-Catalog entries are written in [Jsonnet](https://jsonnet.org/) that creates [SpatioTemporal Asset Catalogs (STAC)](https://stacspec.org/) JSON files.
+Catalog entries are written in [Jsonnet](https://jsonnet.org/), a JSON templating language that is used to generate [SpatioTemporal Asset Catalogs (STAC)](https://stacspec.org/) JSON files.
 You do not need to know the details of either to make simple changes.
 Changes are managed using GitHub.
 If you are unfamiliar with GitHub, refer to the